szaumoor/ZSTweaks/ZSTweaks/README.md

 - **Everyone can**: scrolls are usable by anyone at any point, with the vanilla restriction of having 9 intelligence at least
 - **Everyone can as long as they have the right stats depending on scroll type**: same as above, but to require more investment to increase your skillset, you need to have an Intelligence of 8 + Spell Level to cast a wizard spell scroll, and a Wisdom of 8 + Spell Level to cast a priest spell scroll.
 For example, a level 5 priest scroll would require 13 Wisdom, and a level 8 wizard scroll would require 16 intelligence.
 Note that this restriction applies also to classes that could use scrolls originally.
 - **All bards and Thieves can**: this allows only rogues to do this, with the vanilla rules of 9 intelligence.
-This was added because rogues are the handy jack-of-all-trades types that can "fake" other classes and be generally skillful.
+This was added because rogues are the handy jack-of-all-trades types that can "fake" other classes and are generally skillful and always have an ace up their sleeve.
 - **All bards and Thieves can as long as they have the right stats depending on scroll type**: Same as the previous option, with the restrictions of the second option.
 Note that this restriction applies also to classes that could use scrolls originally.

 Note that this component differentiates between "wizard scroll" and "priest scroll" by usability flags.
 If a spell scroll allows priests to use them, they are considered priest spell scrolls.